jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 windows requirements
 #################################################################################

-If the operating system of your computer is Windows, use `Windows Subsystem for Linux`_
+If the operating system of your computer is Windows, use `Windows Subsystem Linux`_

 * click ``start``
 * type ``PowerShell`` and click to open a terminal
-* install `Windows Subsystem for Linux`_ by typing the following in the terminal
+* install `Windows Subsystem Linux`_ by typing the following in the terminal

   .. code-block:: powershell